The ACLU is building a tech dream team. Your move, Trump

 For external-facing tools like Voter, Camper and his team use APIs and sources that are based on open data, like Mapbox.
 Even then, the ACLU had to convince the company to agree to stricter data retention rules.
 Sometimes, there are no privacy-first APIs at all, like in the case of polling place information.
 The only source is Google’s Civic Information API.
 And while the data was funded by a Pew-sponsored project called the Voting Information Project, Google is the only company that’s actually used the data to build an API–which means that any website or app that provides that information is sending your address to Google when you use it.
 There’s no other easily accessible source of this data, so for Voter the team was forced to use the Google API, paired with an option for users to opt out.

-In the future, Camper hopes to build the alternative, completely anonymous, open source version of that API, but it’s not high up enough on the priorities list before the midterms in November.
+In the future, Camper hopes to build the alternative, completely anonymous, open source version of that API, though that’s not likely to happen before the midterms in November.
 “Next time we do a project like Voter, I don’t want to make any requests to Google,” Camper says.

 The ACLU’s CTO Carbone has similar goals.
 “A line we’ve never crossed is using Facebook pixels on our website or using Google conversion tracking,” Carbone says.
 “I would love to be able to put out a whole suite of privacy-protected activism tools, but we’re not at the moment able to,” mainly due to resources.
 Even with the Trump bump, the team still is small and under-resourced for all the projects they want to tackle.